mrgnhnt96/mrgnhnt96/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on: Quickyy a video sharing platform
+- 🔭 I’m currently working on: Quickyy, a video sharing platform
 - 📫 How to reach me: mrgnhnt96@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: The longest time I have coded non-stop is 36 hours, and it was just for fun!